 The JW Marriott Essex House is everything you want from a Manhattan getaway.
-Located on Central Park South in New York City, it has possibly the best location one could ask for.
+Located on Central Park South in New York City, it has arguably the best location.
 It’s in the center of it all, with easy access to both the East and West sides.
 Situated on the edge of Central Park, it’s an extremely short walk to Columbus Circle.
 It’s also not far from Times Square and other popular midtown attractions.
-You can opt for the quietness of the Upper East Side, or head to Broadway, all literally steps from your hotel room.
+You can opt for the quietness of the Upper East Side, or head to Broadway, which are all literally steps away from your hotel room.

-But it’s also a wonderful place for families (FYI it’s pet friendly, so you can even bring the dog).
+It’s also a wonderful place for families (FYI it’s also pet friendly, so you can even bring the dog).
 We stayed in one of their family suites, which is 600 square feet of pure spaciousness.
-With a separate bedroom, and a living room with sofa bed, it’s perfect for families that want privacy, as well as room to spread out.
+With a separate bedroom, and a living room with sofa bed, it’s perfect for those that want privacy, as well as room to spread out.

-For those looking for even more room, the hotel offers many different kinds of suites.
+For those looking for even more room, the hotel offers many different suite options.
 A unique one is their Central Park Terrace Suite.
 It’s a massive 2,000 square feet and overlooks the park via a private outdoor space.

 Marriott Reward members of course get free Wi-Fi, and if you rank high enough, access to the Executive Lounge.
-What’s cool is that even if you don’t have high enough Marriott Reward status there’s a package you can book that gains you access.
+What’s cool is that even if you don’t have a big Marriott Reward status there’s a package you can book that gains you access.
 The lounge is located lobby level, which is a little different than most places.
-Insert a special key you receive upon check in, and inside you’ll find attentive staff, coffee, tea, snacks, and non-alcoholic drinks throughout the day.
+Insert a special key you receive at check in, and inside you’ll find attentive staff, coffee, tea, snacks, and non-alcoholic drinks throughout the day.
 The best perk is the deluxe American breakfast buffet, offered seven days a week.
-It’s truly fantastic!
+It’s so fantastic!
 Other than breakfast, hours definitely tend to favor weekdays vs. the weekend, with all day access M-TH (6:30am-10pm), and evening offerings SUN-TH, so keep that in mind.

-There’s a restaurant attached to the hotel, Southgate, but unfortunately we didn’t get to check it out.
-The atmosphere appeared sophisticated and lovely, and upon a quick glimpse at the menu it looked delicious.
-There’s also room service, as well as many amazing restaurants nearby (after all, you are in New York City)!
+There’s a restaurant attached to the hotel called Southgate.
+Unfortunately we didn’t get to check it out during our stay.
+The atmosphere appeared sophisticated and lovely, and upon a quick glimpse at the menu it looked good.
+There’s also room service, as well as many amazing restaurants nearby (you’re in New York City after all)!
 The concierge is more than happy to provide recommendations and/or make reservations for you.
-Speaking of concierge, I have to mention the staff in general.
-Everyone we came in contact with was very accommodating and friendly – from housekeeping and the doormen, to turndown service and the front desk personnel.
+Speaking of concierge, I have to mention the staff here in general.
+Everyone we came in contact with was so very accommodating and friendly – from housekeeping and the doormen, to turndown service and the front desk personnel.

 Tip: Be sure to utilize the wonderfully curated Central Park Tour brochure you get at check in!
 It includes a walking tour highlighting some of the parks most sought-after sights.
-There are 12 points of interest, and from someone who happens to love and randomly know a lot about the park, it’s fabulous!
+There are 12 points of interest, and from someone who happens to love and randomly know a lot about Central Park, it’s fabulous!

-To book your very own stay directly through Marriott click here.
+To book your very own stay here directly through Marriott click here.

-Disclaimer: My love for elegant hotels cannot be swayed by an upgrade or access to the executive lounge, both of which I received while staying here.
-I already can’t wait to return!
+Disclaimer: My love for elegant hotels cannot be swayed by an upgrade or access to the executive lounge, both of which we received while staying here.
 The JW Marriott Essex House is clean, luxurious, and in a location that can’t be beat.
 All thoughts/opinions are my own.